wwywyyg/CMPE-172/Lab2/README.md

 ![NonNullUserDemo](https://github.com/wwywyyg/CMPE-172/blob/main/Lab2/Images/NonNullUserDemo_SC.png)

 ```
-a)This function is test the @NoNull annotation.
+a)This demo is test the @NoNull annotation.

 b)NoNull is judge the object is null or not null, if it's null, it will throw NullPointerException.
   In source code , there is @NoNull before string userName, and the output is throw the  NullPointerException,  means  the userName is Null.